 Buttons and user experience

 The user experience is similar between the FR 945 and fenix 6.
-The software interface has been improved slightly with the FR 945.
+The software interface has been improved slightly on the FR 945.
 However, the button interfaces are the same.
 You have 3 buttons on the left side of the watch and 2 on the right.
 They are easy to press but not overly sensitive.

-The interface is similar across the Garmin line, so if you’ve used a Garmin before you won’t need much adjustment.
+The interface is similar across the Garmin line, so if you’ve used a Garmin before, you won’t need much adjustment.